ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 **a)** Your device must be running Android 8 or newer.

-**b)** Your device must use the arm64-v8a architecture.
-(If you aren't sure what yours is, you will find out soon enough in the tutorial.
-If it is not arm64-v8a (ie: armeabi-v7a), refer to the [YT troubleshooting page](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/yt-troubleshooting.md#issues-with-patching--installation) for instructions.)
+**b)** Your device must use the arm64-v8a architecture[^1].

+[^1]: If you aren't sure what yours is, you will find out soon enough in the tutorial.
+If it is not arm64-v8a (ie: armeabi-v7a), refer to the [YT troubleshooting page](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/yt-troubleshooting.md#issues-with-patching--installation) for instructions.